terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 npm install @terra-money/terra.js
 ```

 Before broadcasting this example transaction, ensure you're on the Terra testnet.
 To change networks click the gear icon in your Terra station and select `testnet`.

 You can request tesnet funds from the [faucet](https://faucet.terra.money/).
 You'll receive luna which can be swapped for UST within the Station extension.

+A UST transfer transaction needs a fee and a message containing the sender address, recipient address, and send amount (in this case 1 UST).
+Once the message is constructed, the `post` method on `connectedWallet` broadcasts it to the network.

+What happens if something goes wrong?
+Wallet provider also supplies us with useful error types.
+In this example we are handling the `UserDenied` error case.
+You can find other cases to handle [here](https://github.com/terra-money/wallet-provider/blob/4e601c2dece7bec92c9ce95991d2314220a2c954/packages/src/%40terra-money/wallet-controller/exception/mapExtensionTxError.ts#L23).

+*NOTE: 1000000 uusd = 1 UST*

 ```js
 import { Fee, MsgSend } from '@terra-money/terra.js';